nikydix/nikydixcom-7810d/index.md

 </strong>

 ---

+This is the place I will share my MSc Positive Psychology and Coaching Psychology learning, along with how I hope to integrate this with Intentional Health so we can all learn how to flourish in life!

 We are still getting our piece of digital real-estate ready! and are going to be planting here soon, so do come back!